Police: Next door neighbor of woman killed also found dead

 The motive surrounding the man's death is unknown, and the connection between the two incidents is currently unknown.

 Police say there are no signs of forced entry at either apartment.
-Detectives believe it might be possible that the victim who was found Sunday heard the gunshots next door on Friday and met his killer when he came out to check on his neighbor.
+Detectives believe it might be possible that the victim who was found Sunday heard the gunshots next door on Friday and met his killer when he came out to check on his neighbor - or the other way around.

 A weapon was not recovered in the man's apartment.
 Police also did not find any signs of robbery in his unit, but investigators caution that detectives are just beginning to investigate inside his home.